We began homeschooling by accident.

 Play time is learning time or at least it should be!

-Make a snack necklace and just have fun.
+Make a snack necklace

 For my homeschool I focus on a quality routine and we work on one learning activity at a time.
 I rotate different types of play each day but it can be fun to have a week dedicated to STEM activities or art.
 We have been play-based learning since my son was 2 so he knows what he likes to play now and I set up several options on our Montessori style shelves(at the beginning of the month) that he can choose from.
 It doesn’t matter how long we work on (play) it when he’s done we move on.